Merry Christmas! How your Junglück team celebrates

 December flies by in the blink of an eye and it's already Christmas again.
 Time to calm down and slow down a little.
 Time to be with the important people in your life.
 And that's exactly what we wish you this year.

 The JUNGLÜCK team also got into the festive spirit this year - despite another virtual Christmas season.
-In coffee chats, meetings or in small groups in the office, we have been discussing family traditions and our own rituals and have discovered lots of fun things we have in common, as well as new ideas.
+In coffee chats, meetings or in small groups in the office, we have exchanged ideas about family traditions and our own rituals and discovered many funny similarities as well as new ideas.
 Various Christmas anecdotes, cookie accidents and gift ideas later, we came up with the idea of sharing these wonderful stories with our community.
 Perhaps you will recognize one or two traditions, get a little inspiration to try something new or see this post as a little nudge to indulge in your own memories.

 Uta (Customer Care): "We no longer put tinsel on the tree because of the environment.
 Loriot (if you remember him) has a wonderful sketch in which he says "there used to be more tinsel".
 This has now become a common phrase in our house when we light the tree on Christmas Eve."